 Plenti was a popular example of this model, but they closed their program down in 2018.
 However, this model is still going strong in Shell’s Fuel Rewards loyalty program.
 Once you join the program, shopping at countless online retailers, dining at over 10,000 restaurants, and booking trips can earn you savings on Shell gas, in addition to extra gas savings for Shell’s best customers.

-2 The unique rewards
+2. The unique loyalty program rewards

 Exclusive, limited products